GoogleChrome/web.dev/src/site/content/en/blog/web-codecs/index.md

 `EncodedVideoChunk` objects.
 Creating a chunk just takes a [`BufferSource`](https://developer.mozilla.org/en-US/docs/Web/API/BufferSource)of data and a frame timestamp in microseconds.
-Any chunks emitted by the encoder are ready for the decoder as is, although it's hard to imagine a real world use case for decoding newly encoded chunks (except for the demo below).
-All things said above about the asynchronous nature of encoder's methods are equally true for decoders.
+Any chunks emitted by the encoder are ready for the decoder as is, although it's hard to imagine a real-world use case for decoding newly encoded chunks (except for the demo below).
+All of the things said above about the asynchronous nature of encoder's methods are equally true for decoders.